noahrepublic/DataKeep/docs/Usage.md

 		playerClass._keys[value.Name] = value
 	end

-    -- "attributes" and "leaderstats" are folders in the script parent which contains numbervalues/stringvalues/boolvalues
+    -- "attributes" and "leaderstats" are folders in the script parent -- which contains numberValues / stringValues / boolValues

 	for _, attribute in ipairs(script.Parent.attributes:GetChildren()) do
 		bindData(attribute, attributes)
 	end